 Before Disbursement: Students can cancel all or part of their federal loan(s) before the loan money is disbursed by submitting the aid-year appropriate Federal Aid Change Form.

-After Disbursement: Students can cancel all or part of their federal loan(s) by submitting the Return of Loan Funds Form (available in paper format only) to the Office of Financial Aid.
+After Disbursement: Students can cancel all or part of their federal loan(s) by submitting the Return of Loan Funds Form (available in paper format only) to the Office of Financial Aid within 120 days after disbursement.
 This form must be completed in person within 14 days of the funds being credited to a student's account.
 If a refund is already paid to the student, the student must credit the amount to be returned back to the Office of the Bursar before coming to the Office of Financial Aid to complete the form.

 If loans have been processed and disbursed successfully, refund checks will be issued to students by the Office of the Bursar after the add/drop period.
 All questions related to refund checks must be directed to the Office of the Bursar.
 Also consider browsing our page of Frequently Asked Questions.